maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Notes:

 Tymshare SUPER BASIC defines a pseudo-variable `EPS`, short for *epsilon*, which holds what that particular machine considers to be a very small value.
 Comparisons could be performed with the "close to equals" operator, `=#`, which returned true if the two values were equal to within `EPS`.
 These "close enough" comparisons were used to avoid the rounding issues described in the [*Data* section](#data-in-basic-programs) above.
+RetroBASIC does not currently support this feature.

 #### Availability: